Professor Louise Waite

 - Location: 10.131 Manton

-I am Professor of Human Geography at the University of Leeds, UK.
+I am Professor of Human Geography and Director of Leeds Social Sciences Institute at the University of Leeds, UK.
 My research interests span migration and slavery; with a particular focus on discourses of ‘modern slavery’, unfree/forced labour and exploitative work among asylum seekers and refugees.

 I have published on these themes in a range of peer reviewed journals including Annals of the Association of American Geographers, Progress in Human Geography, Geoforum, Antipode, International Migration, Social and Cultural Geography, Emotion, Space and Society, Geography Compass, Gender, Place and Culture, Social Policy and Society; and in recent books: The Modern Slavery Agenda: Politics, policy and practice (with G. Craig, A. Balch, H. Lewis, Policy Press, 2018) Vulnerability, exploitation and migrants: Insecure work in a globalised economy (with H. Lewis, G. Craig & K. Skrivankova, Palgrave, 2015), Precarious lives: forced labour, exploitation and asylum (with H. Lewis, S. Hodkinson & P. Dwyer, Policy Press, 2014) and Citizenship, belonging and intergenerational relations in African migration (with C. Attias-Donfut, J. Cook & J. Hoffman, Palgrave, 2012).